CIS 2210 - Database Management and Design

 - non-intelligent - This only means that a good key

 has no semantic, informational meaning.
+Perhaps non-semantic would have been a better label.
 An ID number is only that, it

 is not imbued with a dictionary definition, a contextual meaning, or an